Project Goal

 Project Status

 Although this site is updated infrequently, there has been a fair amount of activity behind the scenes.
+In February 2013, we moved the PDF files to AWS servers in hopes of improving the download speed.
 A new method to process the images has been developed, resulting in improved clarity of the text, and work is being done to scan and prepare the comprehensive index of all the issues.
 Here is the status of all the issues presented so far:

 Issues produced using the older image processing method: 1953 through 1963, with exceptions listed below.
 If these issues were to be redone, any typesetting corrections would also have to be redone.
 See a partial list of corrections below.